 How to Decide When A Keyword is Bad

 Despite the best research you are going to find some words you’ve chosen aren’t effective.
-Then you must decide whether to jettison your phrase or go with a different approach.
+Then decide whether to jettison your phrase or go with a different approach.

 If you’re not getting clicks for the phrase, then the issue is likely with your ads.
 It’s not relevant to what people are searching for.
 It’s one reason you should have several ads in each ad group.
 I recommend three expanded text ads and one responsive.